[Beta]{class="badge informative"}

 Which MCP clients are supported?

-The Adobe Journey Optimizer MCP server is currently available for Claude Web and Claude Desktop.
+The Adobe Journey Optimizer MCP server is currently available for Claude Web, Claude Desktop, and Cursor.
 Support for additional MCP-compatible applications may be added in future releases.

 What Adobe Journey Optimizer objects can I access via MCP?